nzoschke/praxis-site/content/convox.yml.md

 ### scale

-The range of count of processes that should be run for the service.
+A range specifying the number processes that should be run for the service.
 The exact value within the range is determined by an autoscaling algorithm.
+This is optional.
+If you do not specify a scale then 1 process will be run for the service.

 ## tables